 Corina is a West Australian artist and photographer, specialising in drawing, painting, and natural light newborn and family portraiture.
 She completed her Bachelor of Arts (Art) at Curtin University, Perth in 2009 and has been working as a self employed artist since graduating.
 Corina has displayed her work in a number of exhibitions and galleries including the Art Gallery of Western Australia, and her work is also a part of the John Curtin Gallery Collection.

-The primary mediums I work with in my art practice are oil paints, spray paints and pencils, although my style contrasts between different mediums.
+The primary mediums I work with in my art practice are oil paints, spray paints and pencils, although my style contrasts between different techniques.
 Abstract, impressionist and expressionist styles can be found in my paintings, and the use of fluid brush strokes and pouring are also a part of my technique.
-My pencil work is more a realistic style, and I love using coloured pencils to create depth and layers to my drawings.
-However, with both paints and pencils, the use of colour is a very important element in my art.
-I focus on using tones, shades and different saturations to create colour palettes that are very aesthetically beautiful to viewers and evoke emotions in them.
+My pencil work is more a realistic style, and I use coloured pencils to create depth and layers to my drawings.
+The use of colour is a very important element in my art.
+I focus on using tones, shades and different saturations to create colour palettes that are aesthetically beautiful to viewers and evoke emotions within them.

 2012 Heart and Hope Cambodia, John Curtin Gallery, Bentley